Bilbard/classof3ds/README.md

 <img width="256" height="256" alt="cia1" src="https://github.com/user-attachments/assets/f1e3ff89-7e86-4d52-bfd8-86856e1677d1" />

 ## Second Game
+This is a prerelease build.
+Expect some bugs and other issues.
 <img width="256" height="256" alt="cia2" src="https://github.com/user-attachments/assets/8e8a4c52-6d6d-4152-9407-d79e792b7a70" />

 As much as I call these ports, these probably classify better as demakes.